-Numerous datasets containing harmful content are commonly sourced from platforms like Twitter or online forums \cite{davidson2017automated, grimminger2021hate, waseem-hovy-2016-hateful, sachdeva-etal-2022-measuring}.
-Nevertheless, many of these datasets suffer from significant class imbalances regarding specific types of toxic language.
-Training a compact model tailored for detecting specific harmful information or opting for a smaller model due to resource or latency constraints often necessitates extensive human-labeled data.
-However, such data are scarce in numerous downstream tasks and costly to annotate \cite{breitfeller-etal-2019-finding,juuti-etal-2020-little}.
-These smaller or low-resource datasets also encounter challenges, such as limited linguistic diversity and the risk of overfitting \cite{klubička2018examining}.
-Privacy concerns arise regarding the use of social media data obtained without user consent in research experiments \cite{casula-tonelli-2023-generation}.
-Moreover, there is the issue of dataset decay, particularly with online messages, including abusive ones, which tend to be deleted over time \cite{casula-tonelli-2023-generation}\footnote{Twitter's policy only permits displaying post IDs instead of the text itself, resulting in inaccessible content over time, often due to deletion by either the user or Twitter itself, particularly in settings related to harmful information.}.
+Many datasets containing harmful content are typically sourced from social media platforms like Twitter or online forums \cite{davidson2017automated, grimminger2021hate, waseem-hovy-2016-hateful, sachdeva-etal-2022-measuring}.
+However, these datasets often exhibit significant class imbalances, particularly concerning specific types of toxic language.
+Training a model to detect specific harmful content or opting for smaller models due to resource or latency constraints requires substantial amounts of human-labeled data.
+Unfortunately, such data are scarce in downstream tasks and expensive to annotate \cite{breitfeller-etal-2019-finding, juuti-etal-2020-little}.
+Additionally, smaller or low-resource datasets face challenges like limited linguistic diversity and a higher risk of overfitting \cite{klubička2018examining}.
+Privacy concerns also emerge when using social media data obtained without user consent for research purposes \cite{casula-tonelli-2023-generation}.
+Furthermore, dataset decay is also a notable issue, especially with online social media, including abusive content, which are often deleted over time \cite{casula-tonelli-2023-generation}\footnote{Twitter's policy only allows the display of post IDs rather than the text itself, making content inaccessible over time, often due to deletion by either the user or Twitter, particularly in cases involving harmful information.}.

-Recent advancements in large language models (LLMs) such as GPT-3\cite{brown2020language} have spurred researchers to delve into their potential for synthetic data\cite{yoo2021gpt3mix,ye2022zerogen,gao2023selfguided}.
-Although LLM-based data augmentation often excels in enhancing model performance, there are mixed findings regarding whether LLM-generated synthetic data can effectively help model training to achieve performance levels comparable to models trained on real-world data with human annotation\cite{li-etal-2023-synthetic}.